aj1365/MultiModelCNN/README.md

 **In our VGG-16 network, we modified the number of filters and kernel sizes to reduce the complexity of the original VGG-16 Deep CNN Network**

-The paper is under review in Remote Sensing journal.
+The paper is published in Remote Sensing journal.

+**Jamali, Ali, and Masoud Mahdianpari.
+2022.
+"Swin Transformer and Deep Convolutional Neural Networks for Coastal Wetland Classification Using Sentinel-1, Sentinel-2, and LiDAR Data" Remote Sensing 14, no. 2: 359. https://doi.org/10.3390/rs14020359**